adipillai/bios-611-project/README.md

 **Make an individual file**

-To make an individual file of interest from the source data that is listed as a target in the Makefile, run the following command in your terminal, substituting `figures/paired_indicators.png` for the file of interest:
+To make an individual file of interest from the source data that is listed as a target in the Makefile, run the following command in your terminal, substituting `filepath` with the directory path to the file of interest:
 ```
-make figures/paired_indicators.png
+make filepath
 ```

 **Clean all derived data**